eddieespinal/eddieespinal.github.io/docs/lipo_battery_overview.md

 # ATMegaZero LIPO Battery Shield Overview

-!> Now you can take your projects on the go with this new shiled for the ATMegaZero or the Raspberry Pi.
+!> Now you can take your projects on the go with this new shield for the ATMegaZero or the Raspberry Pi.

 [Buy it from the ATMegaZero Online Store](https://shop.atmegazero.com/products/atmegazero-lipo-battery-shield)